LouisHLT/LouisHLT/README.md

 ### About Me 👨‍💻 &nbsp;
 My name is Louis and I'm studying computer development at **EPITECH Paris** :

 - 🎚️: R&D developer at <a href="https://csl.sony.fr/"> Sony CSL Paris </a>.
-Working on signal treatment and AI training
+Worked on signal treatment and AI training.
+Now working Source Seperation Web Apop (spliting of the stems of song).
-- 🖥️: I am passionate about the world of computer science and programming
+- 🖥️ : I am passionate about the world of computer science and about automobiles and motor sports
 - 🔍: I'm trying to stay up-to-date about emerging trends in software development, IT, and other global tech themes
 - 💼: Former intern at <a href="https://www.vinci.com/"> Vinci </a>